disconnect3d/git_calc_rce/README.md

 This will launch a `gnome-terminal` on your machine.

 ### To be safe
-**Upgrade your Git to 2.14.1 as stated in [git's release notes](https://raw.githubusercontent.com/git/git/master/Documentation/RelNotes/2.14.1.txt).**
+**Upgrade your Git to 2.14.1 as that is fixed on that version as stated in [git's release notes](https://raw.githubusercontent.com/git/git/master/Documentation/RelNotes/2.14.1.txt).**

 After updating the issue is gone:
 ```